all-out/guides/_guides/siggy.md

 You should aim to show as little as possible on D-Scan.
 Always be cloaked, and don't drop probes when you think someone might see them, unless you want them to.

-For more tips and reasons to scan, check out this guide on [probing technique] and [how to stop being a faggot].
+For more tips and reasons to scan, check out this guide on [probing technique](https://all-out.github.io/guides/probing-technique/) and [how to stop being a faggot](https://all-out.github.io/guides/stop-being-a-faggot/).

 The most important is Nootkin's hot Tip:
 WHEN YOU JUMP INTO A SYSTEM, IMMEDIATELY DSCAN AT 14.3 AU AND SEE WHAT YOU FIND.
 PLEASE DO NOT DROP PROBES THE SECOND YOU ENTER SYSTEM, THAT'S THE EASIEST WAY TO SCARE OFF PREY.